sshanshans/stat140/content/_index.md

 Mount Holyoke is no common community.
 We are wired to be caring for others.
 Let's all make efforts towards creating a welcoming learning environment for everyone.
 For example,
    * When doing group projects, consider inviting those locate in a different time zone.
    * Working towards deadlines can be stressful.
 Be mindful about how you phrase your questions, comments, inquiries, and suggestions.
 Also be generous and forgiving when reading them.
+   * I have created a virtual study hall on Gather Town, which is spatial video-calling platform that lets multiple people hold separate conversations in parallel and walk in, out and around those conversations just as easily irl.
+You can use this space to find others in the course to work together.
+Link is posted on moodle.

 ### Frequently asked questions